emanuelvianna/eye-keyboard/README.md

 # webcam-eyekeyboard
-Extending webcam-eyetracker for use a keyboard with pupils
+Extending webcam-eyetracker to use a keyboard with pupils

 ## Purpose